learn-co-curriculum/dsc-inheritance/README.md

 You will be able to:

-* Use inheritance to write nonredundant code
+- Create a domain model using OOP
-* Describe the relationship between subclasses and superclasses
+- Use inheritance to write nonredundant code
-* Create a domain model using OOP
+- Describe the relationship between subclasses and superclasses

-## Writing D.R.Y.
-Code
+## Writing D.R.Y. code

 Assume for a second that you are going to build a data model around the most popular band of the last century, the Beatles!